 You’d think they were nuts.

 It’s unfortunate that so many people are duped into buying – literally and figuratively – what these people are selling.
-The supplements for ‘adrenal fatigue’ may actually be harmful.
-Don’t do that.
+The supplements for adrenal fatigue may actually be harmful.
+Don’t buy them, please.

 So what if you’re experiencing adrenal fatigue symptoms?